adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 ```

 - Open app in browser by navigating to http://localhost:3001/
-- The first line of code `const htpp = require('http')` imports Node's built in web server module
+- The first line of code `const http = require('http')` imports Node's built in web server module
-  - This is different syntax for `import http from 'http`
+  - This is different syntax for `import http from 'http'`
-  - Node.js uses CommonJS modules, which function almost exactly like ES6 modules but Node.js doesnt fully support ES6 modules yet
+  - Node.js uses CommonJS modules, which function almost exactly like ES6 modules but Node.js doesn't fully support ES6 modules yet
 - The next chunk of code:

 ```js